Back to Company presentation

 Growth with increased profitability

 The year 2001 was yet another successful year for Viking Telecom.
-We achieved our long-term aims for growth with increased profitability despite a weakening telecommunications market.
-Once again we showed how swiftly we can develop a product from concept to finished article, when we produced SMSit only nine months after its conception.
-We have also launched Link155, our microwave link.
-We received orders from the Philippines and the US, which means Viking Telecom has taken an important step forward on markets outside Europe.
+They achieved their long-term aims for growth with increased profitability despite a weakening telecommunications market.
+Once again they showed how swiftly we can develop a product from concept to finished article, when they produced SMSit only nine months after its conception.
+They have also launched Link155, their microwave link.
+They received orders from the Philippines and the US, which means Viking Telecom has taken an important step forward on markets outside Europe.

 Focusing on two business areas

-During the year we focused operations on our Telecom and Microwave business areas.
+During the year they focused operations on their Telecom and Microwave business areas.

-In the Telecom business area we currently concentrate on two product areas:
+In the Telecom business area they currently concentrate on two product areas:

 - Telecommunication products with built-in routers plus other products and systems for operators’ new value-added services.